salboaie/SwarmESB/README.md

 ## SwarmESB

-Swarm communication is a new approach for message communication in a distributed system.
+Swarm communication is a new architecture and a new message communication pattern for cloud and enterprise systems.
 The usual method of doing message passing is to have relatively intelligent processes, objects or actors sending and receiving dumb messages.
 Thinking to messages as relatively smart beings visiting relatively non intelligent places, we noticed a positive effect on the quality of the code and a new path for decomposing complex applications in small services.
 SwarmESB is using swarm communication to create an Enterprise Service Bus.
-Swarms can be for SOA's orchestration what REST is for SOAP.

 ![Overview](http://salboaie.github.com/images/swarmDiagram.png "SwarmESB")